Healthy People 2020 Tools:

 - How does individual behavior affect the health issue you are trying to address?

-Are there interventions and/or strategies to effect change at the root level, ultimately improving the health of the community?
+Are there interventions and/or strategies you can adopt to effect change at the root level, ultimately improving the health of your community?

 Field Notes: Kansas

-- Community Health Assessment and Group Evaluation (CHANGE) Action Guide (Center for Disease Control and Prevention [CDC], 2010)
+- Community Health Assessment and Group Evaluation (CHANGE) Action Guide (Center for Disease Control and Prevention, 2010)

 - The Community Toolbox